 As the animal kingdom awakens across the Okavango Delta, we venture out by mokoro canoe at first light to capture every enchanting moment.

 Rising before dawn in the Okavango Delta feels like stepping straight into the cosmos.
-As you peer from under the canopies of Belmond Eagle Island Lodge, the vast ink-black sky is ablaze with billions of stars.
+As you peer from under the canopies of Eagle Island Lodge, A Belmond Safari, Botswana, the vast ink-black sky is ablaze with billions of stars.
 At some far off point on the horizon, the sky tumbles down and spills across the water-logged earth.
 The shimmering celestial bodies sharing the land with the great beasts we’ve come here to see.

 Our adventure begins in those hushed moments before sunrise.
 Tentative bird calls break the silence.
 The air sparkles with the charge of a secret, and so we set off from our secluded island perch to discover it.

 The Okavango Delta is a real inland oasis.
 Every year rains flow down from the Angola highlands, flooding the Delta’s grassy plains.
 The floodwaters bring a loyal following of wildlife.
 Zebra, buffalo and elephants venture here across Northern Botswana, in hot pursuit of the summer rains.
 The predators arrive as the marshlands grow rich with different species of bird, fish and fauna.
 Lions, leopards and even Nile crocodiles are known to stalk among the towering reeds.

 Our escort along a network of water channels is a traditional mokoro canoe, captained by our discerning guide.
 We drift away from the shores of our island paradise.
 Before us, the treasures of the Delta unfold, wild and untamed.